Eaton County Democratic Party

 Section 8.
 Officer Vacancies

-If the office of the Chairperson becomes vacant, the Vice Chairperson shall assume to office until a new Chairperson is elected.
+a) If the office of the Chairperson becomes vacant, the Vice Chairperson shall assume the office until a new Chairperson is elected.

 Section 1.
 Creation of the Committee